sudo-Tiz/Tsumiki/README.md

 Kill the app with `pkill hydepanel`.
 Cd to the folder , activate venv with `source .venv/bin/activate` and run `python main.py`.
 This should show some logs.
 If it shows like `ModuleNotFoundError`, run `pip install -r requirements.txt`.
-If this does not solve the issue, do report a bug
+If this does not solve the issue, do report a bug.

+# ⭐ Hit that Star Button!

+Like what you see?
+Think this project is cooler than your morning coffee? ☕✨

+Give it a star!
+It’s like giving a virtual high-five to the code—plus, and who doesn't love high-fives? ✋

+Your star helps the project get noticed, and it makes us do a little happy dance. 💃

+Just click the shiny "Star" button at the top right (it’s begging for your attention). 🥳

+Thanks for making this project a little bit more awesome! 🚀